Singletary Center Signature Series

 The Singletary Center for the Arts celebrates 40 years of great performances in the 2019-2020 season.

-Tickets for all performances go on sale Wednesday June 5.
+Tickets for all performances are on sale now!

 September 28, 7:30pm - Gil Shaham, violin, with the UK Symphony Orchestra - TICKETS